johnnymg94/reading-notes/README.md

 ##### What is Growth Mind Set?

-> A growth mindset believes that one’s fundamental abilities can be developed through perseverance and effort; intelligence and talent are simply good starting points.
-A growth mindset is synonymous with a love of learning.
+> "A growth mindset believes that one’s fundamental abilities can be developed through perseverance and effort; intelligence and talent are simply good starting points.
+A growth mindset is synonymous with a love of learning."